codingfriend1/Feathers-Vue/README.md

 # Feathers-Vue

-> A Vue 2 and FeathersJS 2 fullstack app with authentication, email verification, and email support.&#34;
+> A Vue 2, Cordova, and FeathersJS 2 app with authentication, email verification, and email support.&#34;

 ## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications and Vue 2 with Server Side Rendering.
+My favorite frameworks are Vue and Feathersjs.
+As for mobile frameworks, framework 7 may be one of the best frameworks out there.
+This boilerplate provides a starter place for high-quality apps for both desktop and mobile with an organized structure and several commonly used services and helpers in large apps pre-included.
+If you find other generic helpers that you find yourself using in many apps feel free to send a pull request.

-This project is not finished but if you are can be ready to use if you are content with what it offers.
+__NOTE:__ This project is not finished yet but is worth using.

 Features
+  - Cordova
+  - Framework 7
+  - Validate client side data with mongoose schemas
+  - Vue Stash - For Redux Store
+  - FontAwesome
+  - Material Icons
   - SASS
   - Stylus
   - Jade
   - ES6, ES7, and ES8
   - Webpack
-  - Vue Stash - For Redux Store
-  - Bootstrap
   - Lodash
-  - jQuery
-  - FontAwesome
-  - Validate client side data with mongoose schemas

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3, 4.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies